 Although mistakes can still happen, they are easier to eliminate or narrow down early on.
-To ensure everyone is on the same page, social media collaboration is essential.
+To ensure everyone is on the same page, seamless collaboration is essential.

 Crystal clear task management

 When social media collaboration rules are in place, everyone knows exactly what they are doing and what their role is in the social jungle.

 Even back in 2018, one of the highest employee turnover rates was that of a marketing specialist, at 19.8%.
 Why are we mentioning it here?
 Well, you’ve connected the dots.

-More professional approach
+More professional approach to social media marketing

 Making a great impression on them with a fully-functional collaboration process that they can be a part of is a terrific method of winning over their hearts (and budgets).